-In addition, during our audit we identified a matter involving the internal control and other operational matters, as well as new reporting requirements that are presented for your consideration.
-This letter does not affect our report dated March 15, 2018 on the financial statements of the Agency.
+In addition, during our audit we identified future reporting requirements that are presented for your consideration.
+This letter does not affect our report dated March 17, 2022 on the financial statements of the Agency.
 We will review the status of these comments during our next audit engagement.
 Our comments and recommendations, all of which have been discussed with the appropriate members of management, are intended to improve the internal control or result in other operating efficiencies.
 Our comments are summarized in Exhibit I.

-The purpose of this communication, which is an integral part of our audit, is to describe for management and those charged with governance the scope of our testing of internal control and the results of that testing.
-Accordingly, this communication is not intended to be and should not be used for any other purpose.
+The purpose of this communication, which is an integral part of our audit, is to describe, for management and those charged with governance, the scope of our testing of internal control and the results of that testing.
+Accordingly, this communication is not intended to be and should not be used for any other purpose